Blue iguana: Etymology and taxonomy

 Burton, who runs the captive breeding program on the island, reclassified the blue iguana as a distinct species in 2004.
-Although it has almost identical head scale counts and patterns as C. nubila, most individuals of this taxon often have five auricular spines in as opposed to four in caymanensis, although this is not diagnostic, and individuals of the nominate subspecies shows either morphologies in similar proportions.
-Also most lewisi have an extra pair scales behind the prefrontals, although not always and individuals from the other populations may also have these.
-Thus Burton concluded that using scale characteristics these three taxa could not be told apart in a consistent manner.
-According to him most important difference between the lewisi population and the other two is skin color.
+Although it has almost identical head scale counts and patterns as C. nubila, most individuals of this taxon often have five auricular spines as opposed to four in caymanensis, although this is not diagnostic, and individuals of the nominate subspecies show either morphology in similar proportions.
+Also most lewisi have an extra pair of scales behind the prefrontals, although not always, and individuals from the other populations may also have these.
+Thus Burton concluded that using scale characteristics, these three taxa could not be told apart in a consistent manner.
+According to him, the most important difference between the lewisi population and the other two is skin color.
 Although skin color is a variable characteristic that is usually considered unsatisfactory in taxonomy, Burton thought that in this instance it might be appropriate.
 Although all three taxa hatch with the same color, as they grow older lewisi becomes more uniformly bluish, whereas the other taxa can be more variable in coloration, although Burton states that this characteristic is not reliable in many circumstances, such as rainy weather.
 Other reasons Burton gave for recognising lewisi as a separate species were geography, there is at least 108 kilometres separating the forms, which Burton then interpreted to mean that the populations were reproductively isolated, despite there being no reproductive barriers between the populations.
 Grant reported seeing caymanensis on Grand Cayman in 1940, but Burton states that this was likely a mistaken sighting made during rainy weather.
 Lastly Burton points to mitochondrial DNA analysis performed by Catherine Malone et al. in 2000; although the sample size was extremely small and there was some ambiguity, the different populations did have different haplotypes.
 Although Malone et al. found C. nubila sensu lato to be monophyletic, Burton claimed lewisi could be separated from the other two taxa without rendering C. nubila polyphyletic.
-Although none of this might be used to traditionally delineate a population as a species, he proposed using the "general lineage concept" introduced by de Queiroz in 1998 to do so anyway.
+Although none of this might be used to traditionally delineate a population as a species, he proposed using the "general lineage concept" introduced by Kevin de Queiroz in 1998 to do so anyway.

 Common names

-This animal was originally called the Grand Cayman rock iguana, or Grand Cayman blue rock iguana.
+C. lewisi was originally called the Grand Cayman rock iguana, or Grand Cayman blue rock iguana.
 After separating this population taxonomically from the other Cayman Islands rock iguanas, Burton proposed a set of new vernacular names for the population in 2004: Grand Cayman blue iguana, Cayman blue iguana or for local colloquial use he proposed the simple abbreviated blue iguana.

 Note that the name "blue iguana" is also used for bright blue forms of the green iguana, Iguana iguana.